artemis-prime/chess-two-ways/docs/UI-COMMON-ARCH.md

-# UI Architecture (common)
+# UI Architecture

-We can have a document like this precisely because an effort was made to keep the UI *architecture* similar if not the same.
-Ultimately React is React, whether Native or Web, so organizing an app shouldn't have to differ from one to the other.
+This document exists precisely because an effort was made to keep the UI *architecture*, if not implementation, as similar as possible on both platforms.
+Ultimately React is React, whether Native or Web, so organizing an app shouldn't have to differ much from one to the other.

 ## Main Organization

-* `app`: the specific implementation of the app UI itself, including layout, domain-specific feature components, etc. Usually contains a `widgets` subdirectory.
+* **`app`**: the specific implementation of the app UI itself, including layout, domain-specific feature components, etc. Usually contains a `widgets` subdirectory.
-* `primatives`: common components that are not domain-specific and likely reused in many places in the app.
+* **`primatives`**: common components that are not domain-specific and likely reused in many places in the app.
 These would include general UI elements like `Button`, `Dialog`, `Drawer` etc.
-* `services`: all cross-cutting concerns, often implemented using React `Context`s / `Provider`s, and hooks.
+* **`services`**: all cross-cutting concerns, often implemented using React `Context`s / `Provider`s, and hooks.
-* `style`: anything style or theming realated.
+* **`style`**: anything style or theming realated.
 Any styling specific to a component is encapsulated in that component.
 This directory contains the necessary support for that encapsulation.

-**In an app where the domain code is in the same tree (a non-monorepo), there would also be a `domain` directory.** It would contain the equivalent of what `just-the-chess` has in our repo.
-(See the [Core Architecture documentation](./just-the-chess/CORE_ARCH.md) for more on that)
+* ( **`domain`** ): In an app where **the domain is in the same directory** --a single-app non-monorepo, there'd be **a `domain` directory**.
+It would contain the equivalent of what `just-the-chess` does in our repo.
+(See the [Core Architecture doc](./just-the-chess/CORE_ARCH.md) for more on that.)

-Over many projects, I've found this organization to be a clean, simple, and easily understood way to organize UI code.
+Over many projects, I've found this organization to be a clear, simple, and expressive enough to succeed at many levels of complexity.

-## Stitches: Look Ma, no framework.
+## **Stitches**: Look Ma, no framework.

-The more I've used more feature-packed, "complete" frameworks like [Material UI](https://mui.com/), the more I see them as a double-edged sword.
-If your UI is strongly in line with the design concept of a framework, and you need to develop an MVP asap, this can ease things dramatically.
-If on the other hand, you want something more specific, or only have a few common variants of various components, you can spend a lot of time fighting (aka, "customizing") the framework just to achieve simple goals.
-This disadvantage is often obscured further by the seeming advantage of having a theming mechanism.
+The more I've used more feature-packed, turn-key frameworks like [Material UI](https://mui.com/), the more seem like a double-edged sword.
+On the one hand, if your UI is strongly aligned with the design concept of a framework, and you need to develop something asap, they can ease things dramatically.
+On the other, if you're building something more idiosyncratic (like a Chess game), or only have a few common component variants, you can waste a lot of time fighting (ie, "customizing") the framework just to achieve simple goals.

 Enter [Stitches](https://stitches.dev/).
-Stitches (and it's excellent [React Native port](https://github.com/Temzasse/stitches-native)) has truly managed to find a sweetspot between simplicity and power.
-With it, you can quickly create useful styled components while not burdening the project with design assumptions you don't share, or needless layers of styling code to fight.
+Stitches and it's excellent React Native port, [stitches-native](https://github.com/Temzasse/stitches-native), have truly managed to find the sweetspot between simplicity and power.
+With it, you can quickly create useful styled components while not burdening the project with design assumptions you don't share, or needless layers of framework code to fight.
 In the time saved, you can easily develop the `primatives` you actually need!

-It has many features, but truly shines in two areas:
+Stitches has many features, but truly shines in two areas:

-### **theming**
+### **Theming**
-Stitches theming provides a way to create virtually *any set of desired design tokens* **and** a simple way to apply them to any styled component (via the '$' notation below)
+Stitches theming offers a powerful way to create and use virtually *any set of desired design tokens* via it's powerful the '$' notation (shown below)

 ```typescript
 const { styled } = createStitches({